-Domestic Violence Clinic
+Domestic Violence Domestic Violence Clinic

-While the clinic is available to upper-level students only, first-year students may attend the Domestic Violence Institute’s annual fall conference, which introduces incoming students to legal advocacy for battered women in Massachusetts.
-First-year students with an interest in immediate training and volunteer opportunities may also apply to join BMC/DVI, a volunteer project in which law students, in collaboration with Casa Myrna Vazquez, the Brookview House, and the Women’s Safety Network, bring legal assistance to those places victims first seek help, with a special focus on outreach to housing assistance programs and faith based communities.
+While the clinic is available to upper-level students only, first-year students may attend the Domestic Violence Institute’s annual fall conference, which introduces incoming students to legal advocacy for victims of domestic violence in Massachusetts.
+First-year students with an interest in immediate training and volunteer opportunities may also apply to join LAV/DVI, a volunteer project in which law students, in collaboration with Casa Myrna Vazquez, the Brookview House, and the Women’s Safety Network, bring legal assistance to those places victims first seek help, with a special focus on outreach to housing assistance programs and faith based communities.
 Students may also gain academic credit and experience representing battered women in complex family law cases handled in the Probate Courts through independent study and cooperative education placements at legal services offices, legal projects at domestic violence shelters and other community agencies, and at the offices of private practitioners affiliated with the Institute.

-For more information contact:
+For more information, contact: